thadryanjs/install-arch-on-vm/InstallVM.md

 Initially, you'll see:

 ![](http://pythoninthewyld.com/wp-content/uploads/2020/03/install_5.png)

 ...and then something like:

 ![](http://pythoninthewyld.com/wp-content/uploads/2020/03/install_6.png)

-This is the normal display of Arch syncing and installing packages, the equivalent of the ```apt update```, etc proceedure in Debian based systems.
-Hit enter to continute when promted.
+This is the normal display of Arch syncing and installing packages, the equivalent of the ```apt update```, etc procedure in Debian based systems.
+Hit enter to continue when prompted.

 When it's done, it will look like this:

 ![](http://pythoninthewyld.com/wp-content/uploads/2020/03/install_7.png)

 We now need to create a file system table.
-This is a record of our hard drive partitions assigned indentifiers for effecient look-up.
+This is a record of our hard drive partitions assigned identifiers for efficient look-up.
 If you're curious, you can view the help for the command like this:

     genfstab -h

 ![](http://pythoninthewyld.com/wp-content/uploads/2020/03/install_8.png)